SHEscher/research-project/README.md

 ## TODO's

+- [ ] Add version to this template
 - [ ] Option to add multiple authors
 - [ ] Option to add project keywords
 - [ ] Optional: Add examples for other data types than MRI, including simulation studies